 We are involved in saving some of the country’s most endangered species and preventing pollution by working with local people, farmers and landowners close to the river.

 Much of our work involves education and explaining to people about the importance of the River Eden.
 In the last five years we have met and spread the word to more than 10,000 people, half of them school children from 50 different schools.

 We rely entirely on grants, fund raising activities and donations to carry out our work.

 Eden Rivers Trust invites you to save a river

-Watch our wonderful new films about the River Eden, see a catchment map showing all the problems with the River Eden and read our Catchment Plan to find out how you can help by clicking here.
+The Saving Eden Coalition is launched!
+To find out what it's all about and why people are joining together to save the Eden watch our wonderful new film here.
+You can also see a catchment map showing all the problems with the River Eden and read our Catchment Plan to find out how you can get involved.

 We always need volunteers to help us carry out our work.
 Please see our Get your feet wet page.